vale17accidentidellastoria/KDI-Project-FacilityDomain/README.md

     * *Process.rmp*: RapidMiner Project file

 ## Procedure
-* load *Process.rmp* and run it.
+* load *Process.rmp* in RapidMiner and run it.
 The output CSV files will appear on output folder.
 *

 ## Team Members

 #### Model Subgroup